azurewithdanidu/azurewithdanidu.github.io/_posts/2025-11-16-centralized-waf-strategy-azure-front-door-application-gateway.md

 **Measurement**: Always establish baseline latency metrics BEFORE implementing this architecture, then measure the delta.

-### 4. AVM Module Limitations

-**The Reality**: While AVM modules are powerful, they have some limitations.

-**Known limitations**:

-**1. Not all Azure resources have AVM modules yet**:
-- AVM is expanding, but not every Azure service has a module
-- Check https://aka.ms/avm for current availability
-- Fallback: Mix AVM modules with custom Bicep resources

-**2. Module versions can introduce breaking changes**:
-- Always read release notes before updating
-- Test new versions in dev/staging before production
-- Pin versions to avoid unexpected changes

-**3. Limited customization in some modules**:
-- Some AVM modules may not expose every single property
-- Tradeoff: Simplicity vs. complete control
-- Workaround: Fork the module or use custom resources for edge cases

-**4. Learning curve for module parameters**:
-- AVM modules use standardized parameter names
-- Documentation is essential (visit module docs)
-- IntelliSense in VS Code helps significantly

-**Best practices to mitigate**:
-1. Always review AVM module documentation before using
-2. Test modules in dev environment first
-3. Pin versions in production
-4. Have a rollback plan for module updates
-5. Mix AVM with custom Bicep when needed

 ## Best Practices and Recommendations

-After covering all the gotchas, here are my hard-won recommendations for this single-WAF architecture using AVM:
+After covering all the gotchas, here are my hard-won recommendations for this single-WAF architecture:

 ### 1. Start Simple, Add Complexity Gradually

 Don't deploy this entire architecture on day one.
 Evolution path:

 **Phase 1**: Application Gateway Standard_v2 only (2-4 weeks)
-- Get comfortable with AVM modules
+- Get comfortable with the infrastructure
 - Establish baseline performance metrics
 - Build operational runbooks
 - No WAF protection yet (acceptable for internal testing)